g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 Consider having a website `https://example.com` and using Google Analytics at `https://trustedanalytics.com`.
 You wish to make sure that only your own domain scripts and Google Analytics scripts are allowed to run.
 Scripts that originate from within the website: You have several javascript files that are hosted on your server e.g., `main.js` and `utils.js` Scripts that originate from other websites: You are making use of the Google Analytics hosted at `https://trustedanalytics.com`.

+The prescribed CSP header lets you command your browser to run scripts exclusively from our domain (`self`) and a certain trusted analytics provider `https://trustedanalytics.com`  hence, preventing any untrusted domains running scripts on your webpage and minimizing the possibility of cross-site scripting or any other kind of attack that might use scripts.

 ### Subresource Integrity (SRI)